dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/graph-api.md

 This article explains how to use [Microsoft Graph API](/graph/use-the-api) in Blazor WebAssembly apps, which is a RESTful web API that enables apps to access Microsoft Cloud service resources.

-> [!WARNING]
-> The guidance in this article isn't meant to replace the primary [Microsoft Graph documentation](/graph/) and additional Azure security guidance in other Microsoft documentation sets.
+The guidance in this article isn't meant to replace the primary [Microsoft Graph documentation](/graph/) and additional Azure security guidance in other Microsoft documentation sets.
 Assess the security guidance in the [Additional resources](#additional-resources) section of this article before implementing Microsoft Graph in a production environment.
-Follow all of Microsoft's best practices guidance to limit the attack surface area of your apps.
+Follow all of Microsoft's best practices to limit the attack surface area of your apps.

 The examples in this article pertain to using the Graph SDK or a named `HttpClient` with Graph API directly from a standalone Blazor WebAssembly app or directly from the **:::no-loc text="Client":::** app of a hosted Blazor WebAssembly [solution](xref:blazor/tooling#visual-studio-solution-file-sln).
-An additional scenario that isn't covered by this article is for a **:::no-loc text="Client":::** app of a hosted solution to call the **:::no-loc text="Server":::** app of a hosted solution via web API, and then the the **:::no-loc text="Server":::** app uses the Graph SDK or Graph API to call Microsoft Graph and return data to the **:::no-loc text="Client":::** app.
-This is a viable and supported approach, but it isn't covered by this article.
+An additional scenario that isn't covered by this article is for a **:::no-loc text="Client":::** app of a hosted solution to call the **:::no-loc text="Server":::** app of the solution via web API, and then the the **:::no-loc text="Server":::** app uses the Graph SDK/API to call Microsoft Graph and return data to the **:::no-loc text="Client":::** app.
+Although this is a supported approach, it isn't covered by this article.
 If you wish to adopt this approach:

 * Follow the guidance in <xref:blazor/call-web-api> for the web API aspects on issuing requests to the **:::no-loc text="Server":::** app from the **:::no-loc text="Client":::** app and returning data to the **:::no-loc text="Client":::** app.
 * Follow the guidance in the primary [Microsoft Graph documentation](/graph/) to use the Graph SDK with a typical ASP.NET Core app, which in this scenario is the **:::no-loc text="Server":::** app of the solution.
-If you use the Blazor WebAssembly project template to the create the hosted Blazor WebAssembly solution (**ASP.NET Core Hosted**/`-h|--hosted`) with organizational authorization (single organization/`SingleOrg` or multiple organization/`MultiOrg`) and the Microsoft Graph option (**Microsoft identity platform** > **Connected Services** > **Add Microsoft Graph permissions**/`--calls-graph`), the **:::no-loc text="Server":::** app of the solution is configured to use the Graph SDK.
+If you use the Blazor WebAssembly project template to the create the hosted Blazor WebAssembly solution (**ASP.NET Core Hosted**/`-h|--hosted`) with organizational authorization (single organization/`SingleOrg` or multiple organization/`MultiOrg`) and the Microsoft Graph option (**Microsoft identity platform** > **Connected Services** > **Add Microsoft Graph permissions** in Visual Studio or the `--calls-graph` option with the .NET CLI `dotnet new` command), the **:::no-loc text="Server":::** app of the solution is configured to use the Graph SDK when the solution is created from the project template.

 > [!NOTE]
 > The scenarios described in this article apply to using Azure Active Directory (AAD) as the identity provider, not AAD B2C.
+Using Microsoft Graph with a client-side Blazor WebAssembly app and the AAD B2C identity provider isn't supported at this time.
+Using a hosted Blazor WebAssembly app is supported, where the **:::no-loc text="Server":::** app uses the Graph SDK/API to provide Graph data to the **:::no-loc text="Client":::** app via web API.

 Two approaches are available for directly interacting with Microsoft Graph in Blazor apps:

-* [Microsoft Graph SDKs](/graph/sdks/sdks-overview) are designed to simplify building high-quality, efficient, and resilient applications that access Microsoft Graph.
+* The [Microsoft Graph SDKs](/graph/sdks/sdks-overview) are designed to simplify building high-quality, efficient, and resilient applications that access Microsoft Graph.
 Select the **Graph SDK** button to adopt this approach.
+The SDK for use in Blazor apps is called the *Microsoft Graph .NET Client Library*.
 * A named <xref:System.Net.Http.HttpClient> can issue web API requests to directly to Graph API.
 For more information on named `HttpClient`s, see <xref:blazor/call-web-api>.
 Select the **Named HttpClient with Graph API** button to adopt this approach.

 :::zone pivot="graph-sdk"